Reg Varney: Career

 Varney left the series midway through its last season, hoping to move on to films and other projects.
 Ultimately, he only appeared in one further non-Buses film, The Best Pair of Legs in the Business (1973), and two television series, both made by ATV for the ITV network: an eponymously titled sketch show (1973–74) and another sitcom, Down the 'Gate (1975–76), which was set in Billingsgate Fish Market.
 However neither series replicated his success with On the Buses, and after Down the Gate was dropped after 12 episodes, Varney did not star in another television series.
-LWT revived The Rag Trade in 1977 but Varney did not reprise his role.
+LWT revived The Rag Trade in 1977 but Varney did not reprise his role, though Anna Karen did play Olive.

 He later worked as an entertainer on cruise ships and toured Australia with his one-man show.
 He told an interviewer, "Whatever I did after On the Buses, nobody wanted to know about it.
 But I can't knock the programme because it brought me offers to do concert tours in Australia, New Zealand and Canada."

 At the height of his fame he was a subject of the television programme This Is Your Life on 20 May 1970 when he was surprised by Eamonn Andrews, making further appearances in programmes featuring Doris Hare, Douglas Bader, June Whitfield and Anthony Newley.

-Varney released several LP albums during his career – see Discography, below.
+Varney released several LP albums during his career.